 - The home environment of each parent considers the promotion of nurturance and safety of the child rather than superficial or material factors;

 - The importance of continuity in the child’s life and the length of time the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity;

 - The stability of the family unit of each of the parents and the presence or absence of each parent’s support systems within the community to benefit the child;

 - The mental and physical health of each parent;

 - Each parent’s involvement, or lack thereof, in the child’s education, social, and extracurricular activities;

 - Each parent’s employment schedule and the related flexibility or limitations, if any, of a parent to care for the child;

 - The home, school, and community record and history of the child, as well as any health or educational special needs of the child;

 - Each parent’s past performance and relative abilities for future performance of parenting responsibilities;

-- The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationships between the child and the other parent, consistent with the best interest of the child;
+- The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationship between the child and the other parent, consistent with the best interest of the child;

-- Any recommendation by court appointed custody evaluator or guardian ad litem;
+- Any recommendation by court-appointed custody evaluator or guardian ad litem;

-- Any evidence of family violence or sexual, mental or physical child abuse or criminal history or either parent and
+- Any evidence of family violence or sexual, mental, or physical child abuse or criminal history or either parent and

 - Any evidence of substance abuse by either parent.